 All new work equipment must by design, construction and supply comply with one or more legal requirements when first placed on the market or put into service, to ensure that they can be used safely and without harm.

-This HSE website provides guidance and information, as well as describing the main provisions of the legislation concerned with the design, manufacture and supply of new products, including:
+This HSE website provides guidance and information, as well as describes the main provisions of the legislation concerned with the design, manufacture and supply of new products, including:

 It also provides a summary of the UK, law implementing these provisions, and where for export to the European single market, EU law and can be accessed here.

-If you have any questions on this or any other aspect of Health and Safety Legislation, please contact our offices on 01206 752100.
+If you have any questions on this or any other aspect of Health and Safety Legislation, please contact Park City on 01206 752100.